tbjc1magic/tbjcATTPCRoot/README.md

 cmake ..

 for multiprocess running, use mult.py and change the path for the data resources and data output path.

-To visualize the entries, the jupyter script is needed in the tbjcAnalysis folder.

 #######################
 ##### description #####